 Search strategy

 Up to 26 November 2018 a systematic search was performed of PubMed/MEDLINE using the following terms: thyroxine /T4, free thyroxine/ FT4, triiodothyronine/T3, free triiodothyronine/FT3, TSH/thyroid stimulation hormone and subclinical.
 No restrictions were placed on language, country, or publication date.
 Initially the titles of the articles were screened for relevance and then the abstracts, with full-text reports of potentially relevant reports reviewed.
 Additional relevant articles were searched for in the reference lists of the retrieved full-text studies.
-If relevant articles were so found the reference lists of these articles were examined for further relevant articles.
 If repeated study was made of the same cohort the latest only was included.
 The literature search was conducted independently by two of the authors (SPF and HF), and the included and excluded articles were agreed on by consensus with reference to the criteria described in the next section.

 Study selection and data extraction